Jelica Vazzaz: Judge

 Vazzaz was a FIG brevet judge (judges responsible for judging international and elite competitions) from 1948 – 1979.
-Among the largest competitions she judged were the 1948 London Olympics, 1952 Olympics, 1954 Rome Worlds, and the 1974 Varna Worlds.
+Among the largest competitions she judged were the 1948 London Olympics, 1952 Helsinki Olympics, 1954 Rome Worlds, and the 1974 Varna Worlds.
 She also judged rhythmic gymnastics, becoming the first person from her country to be FIG-certified to do so.

 Developer of Rhythmic gymnastics

 Later in her career, Vazzaz increasingly focused her work on rhythmic gymnastics.
 In 1966, she and the Gymnastics Association of Slovenia organized the first national championship in rhythmic gymnastics that was tailored to FIG requirements.
 Since the appearance of rhythmic gymnastics on Yugoslav soil, she has been a member of various committees for rhythmic gymnastics, both at the Gymnastics Association of Slovenia and the Gymnastics Association of Yugoslavia.
 Among her more prominent monographs related to the subject were “A-B-C moderne ritmične gimnastike” (“The A-B-Cs of Modern Rhythmic Gymnastics”) from 1973 and “ABC športne ritmične gimnastike” (“The ABCs of the Sport of Rhythmic Gymnastics) from 1981 which was a translation-into-Slovenian of the rules of assessment in rhythmic gymnastics.
 Among the more successful competitors in rhythmic gymnastics that she coached were Marjeta Kline, Dominika Kacin (who eventually became Nedeljka Pirjevec?), and Ana Lazič.